 (1) A-IoT Device Identification (to find a single device, a group of devices, or all devices)

-Note 1: The definition of this identification is out of RAN3 scope.
+NOTE 1: The definition of this identification is out of RAN3 scope.

-Editor’s Note 1: It is FFS whether A-IoT RAN needs to interpret/store/process it.
+NOTE 2: The A-IoT RAN needs to store this identification to enable paging repetition over the A-IoT radio, but the A-IoT RAN does not need to interpret/process this identification.

 (2) Scope of inventory request (e.g., a certain area in which the inventory is to be triggered)

+(3) Inventory Session ID (to distinguish different requests from A-IoT CN(s).)

+(4) Assistance Information, which may include:

+- targeted for one or more than one device

+- approximate number of target devices

 Multiple individual A-IoT Device IDs (one ID per device) can be provided to the A-IoT CN via a single Inventory Report.

-Editor’s Note 2: It is up to SA2 whether device ID is sent transparent or not.
+NOTE 3: It is up to SA2 whether device ID is sent transparent or not.

 6.5.1.2 Command

 Command can be sent by the A-IoT CN for a single device.
+The A-IoT RAN is able to differentiate the type of request (command and inventory) from the A-IoT CN.

 Editor’s Note 1: it is FFS for command on a group of devices, or all devices.

-Editor’s Note 2: it is FFS whether A-IoT RAN can remain agnostic of the type of request from the A-IoT CN (need to differentiate command and inventory)

 6.5.2 Signaling and Procedures for Topology 1

 6.5.2.1 Candidate procedures for A-IoT Inventory for Topology 1